Analyze AI - AI Search Analytics Platform

 What is the ‘People Also Ask’ box?

-The ‘People Also Ask’ (PAA) box is a SERP feature that shows questions related to whatever someone just searched on Google.
-Each question expands to reveal a short answer pulled from a web page, along with a clickable link to that page.
+The ‘People Also Ask’ (PAA) box is a SERP feature that surfaces questions related to your search query.
+Each question expands into a short answer pulled from a specific web page, with a clickable link back to that page.

-[Screenshot: Google SERP showing a PAA box with four expandable questions beneath a search result, with one question expanded to show the answer and source link]
+Google SERP showing a PAA box with four expandable questions, with one question expanded to show the answer text and source link

-PAA boxes appear for roughly 43% of all search queries.
-That’s a lot of real estate.
-And unlike featured snippets, which lock out the page that already holds position zero, a single page can hold both an organic ranking and a PAA answer on the same results page.
+PAA boxes appear for roughly 43% of all Google searches.
+Unlike a featured snippet, which can lock out the page that already holds position zero, your page can hold both an organic ranking and a PAA answer on the same SERP.
+PAA wins are additive.

 Five things to know about PAA boxes before you start

-1. PAA boxes can appear in any SERP position
+1. PAA boxes can appear anywhere on the SERP

-Featured snippets almost always sit at the top of results.
-PAA boxes do not follow this rule.
-They can show up in position #2, position #6, or sometimes not even on the first page.
+Featured snippets sit at the top.
+PAA boxes do not.
+They can appear at position #2, position #6, or sometimes not on the first page at all.

-[Screenshot: SERP for “how to become a paramedic” showing PAA box near position #2]
+SERP for “how to become a paramedic” showing a PAA box near position #2

 2. PAA questions are effectively infinite

-[Screenshot: Animated GIF or screenshot sequence showing how clicking PAA questions generates more questions]
+a sequence showing how clicking PAA questions generates additional questions

 3. Answer formats vary

-PAA answers are not all plain text paragraphs.
-Some are bulleted lists, some are numbered steps, some are tables, and some are even video results.
-The format Google chooses depends on what it thinks best answers the question.
+Some answers are paragraphs.
+Some are bulleted lists.
+Some are numbered steps.
+Some are tables.
+Some are video clips.
+Google chooses the format it thinks best fits the question.

-This is critical for optimization.
-If Google already shows a list for a particular question, and your content answers it in a rambling paragraph, you’re unlikely to replace the current source.
+This matters for optimization.
+If Google currently shows a list and your page answers in a wall of prose, you’re not replacing the current source.

-4. The same question triggers the same answer source
+4. The same question pulls from the same source page

-So if Google decides your page is the best answer for “What are the top 10 websites?”, that answer appears whether someone searches “most visited websites,” “top websites 2026,” or any other related query.
-One optimization effort can win exposure across hundreds of keywords.
+If Google decides your page is the best answer for “What are the top 10 websites?”, that answer shows whether someone searches “most visited websites,” “top websites 2026,” or any related variant.
+One optimization can win exposure across hundreds of keywords.

-Here’s something the original playbooks miss: the questions that surface in PAA boxes are strikingly similar to the prompts people type into ChatGPT, Perplexity, Claude, and Gemini.
-That’s because both systems reflect the same underlying human curiosity — the same “related questions” people have about a topic.
+The questions that surface in PAA boxes look strikingly similar to the prompts people type into ChatGPT, Perplexity, Claude, and Gemini.
+Both systems reflect the same underlying curiosity about a topic.

 Is it worth trying to rank in PAA boxes?

-The most cited study comes from Backlinko, which found that only about 3% of searchers interact with PAA boxes on average.
-Some queries see interaction rates as high as 13.6%, but the average is low.
+Public PAA click-through data is thin.
+The most cited study comes from Backlinko, which found that around 3% of searchers interact with PAA boxes on average, with some queries reaching 13.6%.

-[Screenshot: Backlinko study data showing the 3% average PAA interaction rate]
+Backlinko study chart showing 3% average PAA interaction rate

-That sounds high, but two things make it more achievable than you’d expect:
+That sounds high.
+Two facts make it more achievable than it looks.

 The same question shows up across hundreds of keywords.
-Since Google uses the same answer source every time, you only need to win a question once to appear for every keyword where that question surfaces.
-A single popular PAA question can easily span keywords with 30,000-50,000 combined monthly search volume.
+A single high-traffic PAA question can span keywords with 30,000 to 50,000 combined monthly search volume.
+You optimize once, you appear everywhere that question surfaces.

-Google can use your page for multiple PAA answers.
-If your page answers several common questions, you can accumulate exposure across multiple PAA boxes simultaneously.
+One page can hold multiple PAA answers.
+If your page answers several common questions clearly, it can stack PAA exposures across multiple boxes at once.

-There’s also a factor that doesn’t show up in traffic metrics: conversion value.
-Getting 50 extra clicks to a page with a 5% conversion rate and a $200 average deal value means $500 in additional pipeline.
-For high-value pages, even modest PAA traffic can be meaningful.
+There’s also a factor traffic metrics miss: conversion value.
+Fifty extra clicks to a page with a 5% conversion rate and a $200 average deal size is $500 in pipeline.
+For high-intent pages tied to your SEO content strategy, modest PAA traffic moves the number that matters.

 When PAA optimization is worth your time

-PAA optimization makes sense when your page already ranks in the top 10 for a competitive cluster of keywords, when those keywords trigger PAA boxes, and when the questions Google surfaces are directly relevant to what your page covers.
+PAA optimization makes sense when three things are true.
+Your page already ranks in the top 10 for a competitive cluster.
+Those keywords trigger PAA boxes.
+The PAA questions Google surfaces map to what your page actually covers.

 How to rank in ‘People Also Ask’ boxes